vfold/vfold-library-api/README.md

 Features:
 -------

+* ### WebGL enabled

+    A custom graphics engine implemented in the vfold platform for a great performance increase.

 * ### Your Components

     There is a nice API for you to develop your components quickly and easily.
 The library is still lacking, but more work to come!